-Rows 2 – 4: Bringing the pale grey mix around the end on the row, continue crocheting over the tail and HDC in each of the next 6 sts, then pull through with pale grey.
+Rows 2 – 4: Bringing the pale gray mix around the end on the row, continue crocheting over the tail and HDC in each of the next 6 stitches, then pull through with pale gray.
 Alternate the colors every 6 stitches as in row 1.
 Always chain 2 and turn.

 Round 1: Pull up a loop in any corner and chain 1.
 HDC into each stitch and HDC 3 times into each corner space.
 On the sides of the blanket work 6 HDC per 4 rows of color.
 (If it seems that this is fanning the sides of your blanket too much, try switching to a smaller hook size for the sides.)

 Round 2: (if you needed to switch to a smaller hook for the first round, switch back to the hook you used to make the blanket.)
 Continuing in the same direction, ch 2 and work DC into each stitch around, working 3 DC into the corner st. (Middle of the 3 HDC of the row below.)
 Do not join and do not turn when round is complete.